mirage/capnp-rpc/README.md

 All level 1 features are implemented.

-The library does not currently provide support for establishing new encrypted network connections.
-Instead, the user of the library is responsible for creating a secure channel to the target service and then giving it to the library.
-For example, a channel could be a local Unix-domain socket (created with `socketpair`) or a TCP connection with a TLS wrapper.
-See `test-bin/calc.ml` for an example program that can provide or consume a service over a Unix domain socket.
+For two-party networking, you can provide any bi-directional byte stream (satisfying the Mirage flow signature) to the library to create a connection.
+You can also define your own network types.
+The default network provided supports TCP and Unix-domain sockets, both with or without TLS.

 Level 3 support is not implemented yet, so if host Alice has connections to hosts Bob and Carol and passes an object hosted at Bob to Carol, the resulting messages between Carol and Bob will be routed via Alice.